Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Úlfnir proudly carried his inherited sword in public whenever he could.
 Ljörn, for the first few weeks, felt jealous of him.

 ### The Attack of Álahringr
-During the night of his twenty-fourth summer, he was suddenly woken to a violent raid of Vikings from Norway.
-After preparing his armour, he went out with his spear and shield.
-The first thing he saw was Kolr's home being set on fire by someone.
-He rushed into the home to see nothing but a suffocating, smouldering wooden structure with no one in it.
-As he searched, a flaming beam broke and fell, almost crashing onto him.
-After leaving, he and Alfr both fended off an adversary.
+During the night of his twenty-fourth summer, Ljörn woke up to a violent raid.
+He quickly got into his armour and went out with his spear and shield.

+When he stepped outside, he saw Kolr's home in flames.
+He rushed inside to see nothing but a suffocating, smouldering wooden structure with no one in it.
+A flaming beam broke and fell, almost crashing onto him as he searched for the blacksmith, and he quickly left.

-Ljörn watched as Úlfnir attacked an armoured warrior near the center of the village.
-But another came up to his brother's side and planted an axe into his neck, and he saw his brother fall.
+After he and Alfr drove an attacker away, he watched from a distance as Úlfnir attacked a barbarian near the center of the village.
+But to his horror, another flanked the brother and planted an axe into his neck, killing him instantly.

-Then, he was assailed by two men at once, one was armoured from head to toe in maille with a masked helmet and a Dane axe, the other with a bow.
-The bowman was already aiming at him.
-He raised his shield, but the arrow went straight through his shield and struck his left arm.
-He was pressed backward as the warrior came closer.
-He raised his shield again, just in time for it to be struck into deformation and away from his hand, landing onto the ground, useless.
+Before he could process his brother's death, two enemies were already advancing: a warrior who was armoured from head to toe in maille and wielded a Dane axe, and a bowman who was already aiming at him.
+He raised his shield and hid behind it, but the arrow went straight through and struck his shoulder.
+He tried to block again as the barbarian swung his axe towards him, but his shield was smashed.

-When the barbarian let his axe fly towards Ljörn, he tried to block it with his spear.
-But his spear broke in half, and he tripped over a small indent in the ground.
-He landed on his behind and scooted backwards as the armoured foe raised his axe.
-But just as he was about to let it fall onto him, Alfr charged into his executioner and delayed the strike.
+The fight didn't last long, his spear breaking in half as the barbarian's axe went clean through the shaft.
+He tripped over a small indent and landed on the ground.
+He scooted backwards as the barbarian raised his axe.

-Ljörn scrambled to his feet, grabbed the half of the broken spear with the spearhead, and fled into the forest.
+Right when the barbarian was going to kill him, Alfr barged in and slammed into the barbarian.
+He scrambled to his feet, grabbed the upper half of the broken spear, and fled into the forest.
 He stayed the night there, feeling cold and helpless in the dark.

-When morning came, Ljörn woke to the sunlight, feeling dizzy and unable to see well due to blood loss.
-He snuck back into the village after realising the invaders had left.
-He had his arrow wound removed and treated.
-Now, being the oldest living son of his father, he was given Úlfnir's sword.
+When morning came, Ljörn woke to the sunlight and began to feel nauseous due to blood loss.
+He snuck back into the village after realising the invaders had left, and had his arrow wound treated.

-Ever since the raid, Ljörn had become introverted.
-Despite his distress, he was told by his family members that he should "just get over it."
-Not only that, he would get nightmares if he could sleep, couldn't look at Dane axes or any axe on a long shaft, and would jump at the sound of creaking wood or clinking metal.
-As for Úlfnir and his sword, he wouldn't dare to think his sword was from his brother and lies to himself that it was given to him directly by his father.
+Now, as the oldest living son, he was given Úlfnir's sword.
+Despite his distress, he was labelled as cowardly and ignored by his family members.
+Slowly, he began to find sleeping difficult.
+He would frequently get nightmares whenever he fell asleep.
+Not only that, he couldn't look at Dane axes or any axe on a long shaft, and would jump at the sound of creaking wood or clinking metal.

 ## Name Translations
 - **Younger Futhark:** ᛚᛁᚬᚱᚾ